SamuraiT/mecab-python3/README.md

 pip install mecab-python3
 ```

-These wheels include an internal (statically linked) copy of the MeCab library,
+These wheels include a copy of the MeCab library, but not a dictionary.
+In
-but not dictionary.
-In order to use MeCab you'll need to install a dictionary.
+order to use MeCab you'll need to install a dictionary. `unidic-lite` is a good
-`unidic-lite` is a good one to start with:
+one to start with:

 ```sh
 pip install unidic-lite